Food in the Ivory Coast was not what I expected.

 This is one of those classic “poor man meals”, so you’ll find it being sold streetside in many places, mostly in the mornings.

 Why mornings?
-Because it’s popular to eat for breakfast.
+Because this a super popular Ivory Coast breakfast!
 Or at least how it was explained to me; you eat it for breakfast on a Sunday or a day you don’t need to do anything.
 It’s a very heavy meal so the idea is you can just overeat and then enjoy your food coma for the rest of the day.

 Poulet piquet is chicken on a stake cooked over a wooded fire.
 You’ll notice it very quickly by the big sand/dirt pits they use for cooking outside the restaurants.